 Students found responsible for a violation of the Academic Integrity Policy may appeal.
-An appeal from any decision, either administrative hearing or University hearing board, must be made in writing within two (2) business days following the date the hearing record notification is assigned and notice is received by the student.
-The University Disciplinary Appeal Form can be found at http://www.usi.edu/deanofstudents/code.
+An appeal from any decision, either administrative hearing or University hearing board, must be made in writing within

 Format of Appeal

 An appeal shall be written and contain the student's name, the date of the decision or action, and the reason(s) for the appeal.
 The appeal letter must specify in detail one or more of the following bases for appeal: